 - taking the risk and having a child

-- establishing pregnancy and have specific prenatal testing
+- becoming pregnant and having specific prenatal testing

-If you've received a diagnosis of a severe or fatal defect after conception, your options might include:
+If you've had a diagnosis of a severe or fatal defect after conception, your options might include:

 - preparing yourself for the challenges you'll face when you have your baby

-- fetal surgery to repair the defect before birth (surgery can only be used to treat some defects, such as spina bifida or congenital diaphragmatic hernia, a hole in the diaphragm that can cause severely underdeveloped lungs.
-Most defects cannot be surgically repaired.)
+- fetal surgery to repair the defect before birth.
+Surgery can only be used to treat some defects, such as spina bifida or congenital diaphragmatic hernia, a hole in the diaphragm that can cause underdeveloped lungs.
+Most defects cannot be surgically repaired.

 - ending the pregnancy